Stephen F. Austin Lumberjacks basketball: History

-In the 2013–2014 season the men's basketball team had its most successful year in more than 2 decades going 32–3 in the regular season and 18–0 in conference play.
-They won 29 games in a row including the conference semi-final and finals and the second round of the NCAA Tournament.
-SFA repeated the same feat in their 2015–2016 season by going 18–0 in conference and reaching the second round of the NCAA once again.
+In the 2013–2014 season, the men's basketball team had its most successful year in more than 2 decades, going 32–3 in the regular season and 18–0 in conference play.
+They won 29 games in a row, including the conference semi-final and finals, and the second round of the NCAA Tournament.
+SFA repeated the same feat in their 2015–2016 season by going 18–0 in conference and reaching the second round of the NCAA once again, but lost by Rex Pflueger's putback, which gave Notre Dame a 76-75 win over the Lumberjacks.

-On May 20, 2020, following the discovery of an administrative error in certifying eligibility for student-athletes, Stephen F. Austin reached an agreement with the NCAA to vacate hundreds of wins across multiple sports from 2013 to 2019, including all 117 men's basketball wins from the 2014–15 to 2018–19 seasons.
+On May 20, 2020, following the discovery of an administrative error in certifying eligibility for student-athletes, Stephen F. Austin reached an agreement with the NCAA to vacate hundreds of wins across multiple sports from 2013 to 2019.
+This included all 117 men's basketball wins from the 2014 to 2015 and 2018 to 2019 seasons.
 As a result, three NCAA tournament appearances and three Southland conference titles were nullified.

-SFA is one of four schools, all from Texas, that left the Southland Conference on July 1, 2021 to join the Western Athletic Conference (WAC).
-SFA had previously played in the Southland Conference since the 1987–88 season.
+SFA was one of four schools, all from Texas, that left the Southland Conference (SLC) on July 1, 2021, to join the Western Athletic Conference (WAC).
+SFA had previously played in the SLC since the 1987–88 season.
+SFA's affiliation with the WAC would only last three seasons, as it announced on May 29, 2024, that it would return to the SLC effective with the 2024–25 school year.

 Postseason appearances

-NCAA tournament results
+NCAA Division I

-The Lumberjacks have appeared in five NCAA Tournaments.
+The Lumberjacks have appeared in five NCAA tournaments.
 Their combined record is 2–5; however, as a result of their three vacated appearances, they have an "official" record of 1–2.

+NCAA Division II

+During their time in NCAA Division II, the Lumberjacks appeared in the tournament once.
+Their combined record was 1–1.